 Garam masala as the name suggests is a hot spice.
 It’s the super spice of the Indian kitchen.
 Garam masala can be made using any spice, in any combination either dry roasted or not.

 Some of the spices used in a garam masala are black pepper, mustdard seeds, cumin seeds, cloves, cinnamon, nutmeg, mace, bay leaf, caraway (ajwain), fennel seeds, star anise, coriander, cardamom, etc.

 Each family has its own secret of recipe for preparing the ultimate garam masala.
 The recipe is passed down from grandmother to mother to daughter and you guessed this right it’s a big family secret, guarded by every women of the kitchen.

 In my mother in law’s kitchen, garam masala is a combination of 23 secret spices.
 This single spice can make the biggest difference in taste.

-This spicy article has been submitted by spicesafari.com, an online portal that brings exotic and rare spices to your doorsteps.
+This spicy article has been submitted by http://spicesafari.com, an online portal that brings exotic and rare spices to your doorsteps.